opendatasoft/ods-documentation/source/creating_content_with_studio/managing-page-access.rst

 .. admonition:: Prerequisite
    :class: important

-   Users and groups must be added in the back office, within the **Users & Groups** section, where users are invited to the portal and where groups are created.
+   Users and groups must already exist in the back office, within the **Users & Groups** section, where users are invited to the portal and where groups are created.

 1. From the left side pane, click **Edit** in the **Page access** section.
 2. Click **+** in the **Users** or the **Group** section.